alexis1111/react-todo/README.md

 # Todo app with React 16 + Redux

-This project is a small test with React 16 and Redux, nothing fancy
+This project is a small test using create-react-app and Redux, nothing fancy

 ## Available Scripts